Nuitka/Nuitka/README.txt

 You are more than welcome to join Nuitka development and help to complete the project in all minor and major ways.

 The development of Nuitka occurs in git.
-We currently have 2 branches:
+We currently have these 2 branches:

 - `master <http://nuitka.net/gitweb/?p=Nuitka.git;a=shortlog;h=refs/heads/master>`_:
   This branch contains the stable release to which only hotfixes for bugs will be